mw572/PracticalMachineLearning/writeup.md

 [1] 19622   160
 [1] 20      160
 ```
-It reveals variables that are not useful in prediction and are difficult to work with in a Machine Learning problem, we proceed to clean the datasets
+Under further visual inspection, it reveals variables in the raw data import that are not useful in prediction and are difficult to work with in a Machine Learning problem, we proceed to clean the datasets
 ```r
 classe <- rawtraindata$classe # keeping our classe variables aside that we will need to fit a model for